withastro/astro/GOVERNANCE.md

 Some contributors will not reach this level, and that's okay!
 L2 Maintainers still have significant responsibility and privileges in our community.

+Core maintainer is a different position than staff member.

 #### Privileges

 - All privileges of the [Maintainer role](#level-2---maintainer), plus...